FAQ

 The AACO Scholarship Program Review Committee takes all the necessary steps to ensure that the application and review process is fair.
 All reviewers complete a conflict of interest certification to ensure they do not score applications for individuals they may know.
 Immediate family members of AACO Board of Directors, scholarship donors (donors who have contributed significantly towards scholarships), Committee and Sub-Committee Members, and previous AACO scholarship recipients are not eligible to apply due to potential conflicts of interest.
 Also, applicants will be given an anonymous applicant ID number during the review process so reviewers will not see the names of who they are reviewing until it is time to interview application finalists.

-WHEN ARE SCHOLARSHIP RECIPIENTS NOTIFIED AND AWARDED?
+WHEN ARE SCHOLARSHIP RECIPIENTS NOTIFIED?

 WHO FUNDS THE AACO SCHOLARSHIP PROGRAM?